Mechanics#

 • field (FieldContainer) – A field container with fields created on a boundary region.

-• density (float, optional) – The density \(\rho\) of the solid body (default is 1.0).
+• scale (float, optional) – An optional scale factor for the values, e.g. density \(\rho\) of the solid body.
+Default is 1.0.

 Notes